The Best Propane Stoves For Camping And RV Life

 - No adapters included for use with only propane gas

-If all you need is one average sized burner to cook your food on, the Gas ONE GS-3400P might be the right choice for you.
+If all you need is a single average-sized burner to cook your food on, the Gas ONE GS-3400P might be the right choice for you.

 This dual fuel stove can be used with both propane and butane, and it comes with the hose required to use propane.
 When setting up, you can ignite it with the piezoelectric ignition, so no matches or lighters are needed.
 The adjustable heat dial will let you control the flame depending on how hot you want your pot or pan to be.